AnkitAhlwat/GitHub-User-Documentation/docs/Creating a repository.md

 ## Before You Begin

 This guide is targeted for beginners who have just started their programming journey.
-This means the steps will be as thorough as possible.
-Now with that in mind, please login in to your GitHub profile and lets begin!
+This steps will be as thorough as possible.Please login in to your GitHub profile and lets begin!
 If you do not have a GitHub profile, click here to follow nice quick and easy guide on creating a GitHub account.

 ### Navigating through the landing page